SAP/ui5-webcomponents-react/CONTRIBUTING.md

 ## Contribute Code

-You are welcome to contribute code to `fiori-for-react` in order to fix issues or to add new features.
+You are welcome to contribute code to `ui5-webcomponents-react` in order to fix issues or to add new features.

 There are two important things to consider: